The Census Bureau's 2020 contact strategies mapped

 The information on all the different 2020 Census contact techniques is now combined in one place at the Hard to Count map, so census stakeholders can inform local residents about what to expect when the 2020 decennial census takes place.

 Who will receive what kind of census contact, and where?
 The map below shows the share of housing units by state that will receive each kind of initial contact from the Census Bureau in 2020, based on data available from the Bureau via Excel files here and here.
+[NOTE: the map below was updated December 2019 to reflect a small number of tracts nationwide that will receive mailings, but for which the Census Bureau has not yet indicated the type of mailings they will receive.]

 The pie slices on the map in purple or green represent the share of households that will receive a Census Bureau letter in the mail inviting them to respond.
 According to this fact sheet from the Census Bureau, overall these areas represent about 95% of the nation's housing units.
 The size of each state's pie chart on the map reflects the number of housing units in each state — larger pies mean more units, and vice versa (and we provide a table below with the number and percent of units by state in total, and for each census contact strategy).